Harfenlabor/harfenlabor.com/exampleSite/content/aboutpage.md

 **Web development and design**
 Carlo Andrea Schlatter

-**Special thanks** for their help and advice goes to Mara Galassi, Christa Patton,
+**Special thanks** for their help and advice to Mara Galassi, Christa Patton,

 ***